Ssilith/todo_app/README.md

 </p>

 <p>
 The Todo App is a minimalist task management solution built with Flutter and Supabase.
-It helps users track daily tasks with authentication.
+It helps users track daily tasks.
 </p>

 <p><strong>Key Features:</strong></p>